wilzbach/msa/README.md

 * `biojs.js` gets minified
 * two versions of the documentation are generated (with and without AMD loader)
 * static files (c`ss`, `samples`) + third party `libs` are copied to `build`
+* a Javascript API documentation is generated (coming soon)

 ```
 python3 build.py